| Social

 |

-when someone sees the next step." -- William
+"Change starts when someone sees the next step."

 "Social

-healthcare.
-They simply will not stop because they cannot be happy until their
+simply will not stop because they cannot be happy until

-have to hear if something isn’t working; and, whenever they do, they just keep
+hear if something isn’t working; and, whenever they do,

-concerned with the how-to’s: How do I get from here to there?
-How do I solve this
+the how-to’s: How do I get from here to there?
+How do

 -- Bill